 Do most students bring a computer to college with them?

->

-> The current hardware and software recommendations are listed in the Online Education Manual.
+The current hardware and software recommendations are listed on the Laptop Requirements page.

->

-> I've earned credit hours at previous institutions.
+I've earned credit hours at previous institutions.
 Are they accepted at Clarkson College?

 Credit hours earned at other regionally accredited institutions may be transferred as acceptable credit to Clarkson College according to the guidelines specified in the Clarkson College Academic Catalog.

 Move in day for the fall semester is scheduled the Thursday before classes start.
 For the spring and summer semesters, students make an appointment to move in by contacting the Housing office via e-mail or by calling 402.991.4825.
 For more information about the Residence Hall, visit the Housing webpage or Facebook page.

 What is my bed size for on-campus housing?

 Each bedroom in the Residence Hall is equipped with an extra-large twin-size bed.